 - 11.4.
 Peter Fleming commented that Essex would have had the money originally, but have already spent it. - 11.5.
 The Board noted that the potential funding could only be invested in East Sussex, Kent and Medway and could not be applied in Essex, Southend or Thurrock. - 11.6.
 The Board agreed to the potential investment being proposed by MHCLG in principle. - 11.7.
 The Board noted that the Accountable Body would need to consent to the acceptance of funding following further information being available on the terms and conditions of the funding. - 11.8.
 The Board noted the intention to bring back to the Board a proposition on how the funds will be invested in the SELEP area once terms and conditions and values are known. - 11.9.
-George Kieffer updated the Board regarding the ESIF sub-committee, explaining that they met recently to consider a lot of applications, and were oversubscribed.
-He added that all the money has now been allocated, and that the Board may wish to continue who will chair the committee after January.
+George Kieffer updated the Board regarding the ESIF sub-committee, explaining that they met recently to consider a lot of applications, and were oversubscribed on ERDF.
+He added that all the money has now been allocated, and that the Board may wish to consider nominating a new chair for the sub-committee when he steps down from the Board.